erdagnese/NextGenNEPA/README.md

 NOTE: we are modeling the ratio of target DNA to the ratio of total DNA - we are ignoring water flow and going to abundance

 NOTE: we are going to need to make different models for different species (or types of species) - probably best to start everything with a random walk for the equation relating time points in the process model and then see if we can improve it (for example with an exponential function)

+NOTE: this is going to need to happen in STAN

 #### Scripts used
 #### Input